unfoldingWord-dev/Unlocked-Grammar-Info/docs/conventions.rst

 |smooth translation    |
 +----------------------+

 See the `Open Siddur transliteration page <http://opensiddur.org/tools/transliterate/>`_ for help with Hebrew transliterations.
+You may also find the http://transliterate.com/ site helpful for both Hebrew and Greek translations.

+Where possible, use the ULB for the smooth translation field.

 Spelling
 --------